hovermind/Raplin/branching.md

 ## IF
-* if is an expression (it returns a value).
-Therefore there is no ternary operator, because ordinary if works fine in this role.
+* if is an expression (returns a value).
+Therefore there is no ternary operator
+* when used as an expression rather than a statement, an else branch is required
 * if branches can be blocks, and the last expression is the value of a block
-* when used as an expression rather than a statement, an else branch is required
 ```
 if () {
 } else if {